daken04/Bit-Torrent/README_docker.md

 ```

 ## NOTE
-- We cannot access local system things inside of out container.
+- We cannot access local system things inside of our container.